A Spectral Localization Method for Time-Fractional Integro-Differential Equations with Nonsmooth Data: Solution Theory and Error Analysis

 In summary, for all $\phi=\nu+ic\in K$, the function $g(\phi,t)$ satisfies estimate (\ref{eqthm1}).
 This completes the proof. \end{proof}

 From Theorem \ref{Terr1}, it can be observed that $g(\nu+ic,t)$ exhibits biexponential decay w.r.t $\nu$, that is, it decays quite rapidly as $\phi = \nu+ic$, $\nu \to \pm \infty$.
-To further analyze the error of the CIM, we need to introduce the following lemma.
+To further analyze the error of the temporal semi-discrete CIM scheme \eqref{eq2.13}, we need to introduce the following lemma.